tnprice94/Beesisters/README.md

 # Files

 I provide four data files:
-* *Gathered Scoring Data.xlsx* Contains microsatellite data of all nests sequenced
+* *Gathered Scoring Data.xlsx* is the microsatellite data of all nests sequenced
-* *Bee Weights.csv* Contains all weights from male and female bees collected in 2020
+* *Bee Weights.csv* is the weights from all male and female bees collected in 2020
-* *Foraging_trips_perday.csv* Contains data formatted for analysis of worker foraging
+* *Foraging_trips_perday.csv* has data formatted for analysis of worker foraging
-* *Foraging_trips_Prod.csv* Contains data formatted for analysis of offspring production
+* *Foraging_trips_Prod.csv* has data formatted for analysis of offspring production